ScottMcGready/the-conference-bible/README.md

 - Have backup speakers, panels, and backup volunteers prepped and ready to go.
 - Make sure to fulfil any sponsorship promises, such as "shout outs" or social media posts.
 - Make sure you have every form of AV connector available and, if all else fails, arm your volunteers with USB sticks to be able to transfer slides from laptop to a known good laptop.
 - Test av equipment (such as microphones, projectors, cables) before the conference.
-Test them again the day before
+Test them again the day before.
+- When the conference ends, often organisers/volunteers' jobs aren't over.
+Talks need uploaded (and captioned), feedback needs sent & curated, transparency reports written etc.

 ## Contributing